Forest Management Alternatives for Private Landowners

 Following a management plan can reduce the cost of good forestry because you can choose practices that fit your ownership objectives, timberland conditions, and budget.
 For instance, many landowners harvest their mature timber without prior planning.
 The result may be settling for less than what the timber is worth, site damage by not following Mississippi best management practices, or lack of adequate regeneration.
 Proper planning will avoid these and other costly mistakes.

 As you decide how much money you can afford to invest, don’t overlook the tax benefits and cost-share programs available to you.
 You may be able to afford more than you think.
 There are tax provisions to help you lower or recover costs including capital gains tax treatment, timber depletion deductions, amortization recovery of reforestation costs, and investment tax credit for reforestation.
 Meanwhile, you may be eligible for government incentive programs that will help pay for certain management practices.
-These incentive programs are available through the U.S. Department of Agriculture or the Mississippi Forestry Commission.
+These incentive programs are available through the U.S. Department of Agriculture, the Mississippi Forestry Commission, or the Mississippi Department of Wildlife, Fisheries, and Parks.

-Forest landowners may obtain a written management plan from a forestry consultant or from the Mississippi Forestry Commission if they qualify for the Forest Stewardship Program.
+Forest landowners may purchase a written management plan from a forestry consultant or obtain one from the Mississippi Forestry Commission if they qualify for the Forest Stewardship Program.
 Having a plan is your “roadmap to success” for achieving your forest management goals while providing enjoyment to you and your family.
 Furthermore, once you have a written forest management plan, you may enroll your property as a Certified American Tree Farm.
 You will need to schedule a Certified Tree Farm inspection of your property.
-Contact Dr. John Auel (662-325-7948 or email@example.com), assistant Extension professor in the Department of Forestry at Mississippi State University.
+Contact Dr. John Auel (662-325-7948 or email@example.com), Assistant Extension Professor in the Department of Forestry at Mississippi State University, for more information regarding the American Tree Farm System.

 Intermediate Stand Activities